Safer Fresh Fruits and Vegetables

 Fresh fruits and vegetables are important to the health and well-being of Americans and we enjoy one of the safest supplies of fresh produce in the world.
 However, although low, the proportion of foodborne illness associated with fresh fruits and vegetables has increased over the last several years.
 As health and nutrition experts continue to recommend we add more fruits and vegetables to a healthy daily diet, it becomes increasingly important that consumers know how to handle them properly.

-- Check to be sure that the fresh fruits and vegetables you buy are not bruised or damaged.
+Check that the fresh fruits and vegetables you buy are not bruised or damaged.

-- Dry fruits and vegetables with a clean cloth towel or paper towel.
+Dry fruits and vegetables with a clean cloth or paper towel.

-- Never use detergent or bleach to wash fresh fruits or vegetables.
+Do not use soap or bleach to wash fresh fruits or vegetables.
 These products are not intended for consumption.

-- Keep fresh fruits and vegetables separate from raw meat, poultry or seafood in your refrigerator.
+In your refrigerator, keep fresh fruits and vegetables separate from raw meat, poultry, seafood and eggs.

-- Refrigerate all cut, peeled or cooked fresh fruits and vegetables within two hours.
+Refrigerate all cut, peeled or cooked fresh fruits and vegetables within two hours of preparing.

 Fruit and Vegetable Juices